Skip to main content

 Frequency of data collection

 Prices of most goods and services are collected each month between the 1st and 30th of the month (prices are not collected during weekends and public holidays).
-The exceptions to this rule are the prices of some specific services which are registered each week (for example, Package holidays), or at the beginning or at the end of the month (for example, Kindergarten), or twice in a year (for example, University fees).
+The exceptions to this rule are the prices of some specific services which are registered each week (for example, flights) or twice in a year (for example, university fees).

 Most of the prices are observed regionally by price collectors - qualified specialists employed by the regional statistical offices (RSOs): locally collected prices account for 80% of the total HICP weight.
 The prices of electricity, mobile phones, personal computers, books, newspapers, pre- recorded recording media, electronic games, insurance, packaged holidays, hotels in holiday centres, camping sites, youth hostels and similar accommodation services, banking services, administrative fees, legal services and accountancy and some of the health, transport and telecommunication services are collected centrally.